A visual guide to the lava flow in Puna.

 Kimura says the making of the maps is helping him to grow as a scientist and as a person.

-Kimura wishes to add this disclaimer to the following maps: The information did not go through the peer review process, so he does not claim accuracy of the graphs.
+Kimura adds this disclaimer: The information did not go through the peer review process, so he does not claim accuracy of the graphs.
 He notes that he does his best in the hopes that this will provide people in lower Puna and the rest of the world with some insights.

 UPDATE July 17, 2019: Due to ADA accessibility compliance issues, the infographics that were posted here have been deleted.
 All of Mark Kimura’s graphs and information he created on the 2014 flow can be found at Lower Puna Infographics by Dr. Mark Kimura (to find infographics on the 2014 flow, scroll through to the 2104 section).